 1984 SIKH POGROM: Rajiv and his party presided over the biggest pogrom in India’s history – Sikhs were murdered across India as a vengeance for the assassination of his mother, Indira Gandhi.

-“When a Big tree falls, earth shakes” – he remarked.
+“When a Big tree falls, the earth shakes” – he remarked.

 BOFORS: One of the most publicized scandals in Indian political history, the Bofors scandal marred the image Rajiv, like nothing else.
 The allegation was that the Swedish company, Bofors, paid Rs.
 64 Crore in kickbacks to prominent Indian politicians including Rajiv Gandhi so that they can win the bid for supplying 155 mm field howitzers to India.
 Whether he did the crime or not, handling such a matter of national security in such a non-transparent way once again showed his greenhorn attitude.